dkoloditch/spiraling-matrix-generator/README.md

 Just a little project for fun.

+In a nutshell, this program is based on direction.
+As long as the population direction is accurate, the values will be populated accordingly.

 As an example, numbers 0 through 80 should produce an output like this:
 ```
 72 73 74 75 76 77 78 79 80